 4. Turn Off Notification Popups

-From the Settings page in Safari, click on Notifications.
-On the bottom, uncheck the option that says Allow websites to ask for permission to send push notifications.
+Click Safari > Preferences from the menu bar and select the Websites tab.
+On the left, click Notifications.
+Then, at the bottom, uncheck the option for Allow websites to ask for permission to send notifications.

 5. Pin Tabs

 If you visit specific sites regularly, you can keep them close at hand by pinning them.
 When you pin a website, it stays docked on the left edge of the tab row.
 To pin a tab, just right-click on it and select Pin Tab.